 On completion of the Lecture Stream students should demonstrate knowledge of:

-1. The key research findings that underpin psychological science and how these can be applied to psychological practice and wider social issues;
+- The key research findings that underpin psychological science and how these can be applied to psychological practice and contemporary social issues

-2. The principles of ethical practice and an awareness of and respect for cultural diversity.
+- The principles of ethical research and practice in psychology and an awareness of and respect for cultural diversity.

-On completion of the Research Seminar Stream students should have developed skills in:
+On completion of the Research Seminar Stream students should have developed skills to:

-1. Critically reviewing literature in an area of psychological inquiry in a way that could lead to clearly motivated research questions;
+- Critically review the literature in an area of psychological inquiry to inform clearly motivated research questions.

-2. Translating psychological research questions into meaningful and appropriate methods of investigation;
+- Translate psychological research questions into meaningful and appropriate methods of investigation.

-3. Interpreting data accurately on the basis of appropriate analytical methods;
+- Interpret data accurately on the basis of appropriate analytical methods.

-4. Evaluating and drawing conclusions from research findings;
+- Evaluate and draw conclusions from research findings.